-A fault icon will also be displayed if any of the following fault conditions exists:
+In addition, a fault icon will be displayed if any of the following conditions exists:

-- sampling has been suspended because the float input circuit is open; - the most recent sample cycle failed to trigger the liquid sensor, potentially indicating that sample was smaller than intended; or - the storage compartment has been above its intended temperature for at least 30 minutes (this will also be indicated by displaying a °C icon).
+- sampling has been suspended because the float input circuit is open; or - the most recent sample cycle failed to collect the programmed size sample.

-Those conditions will also energize the Alarm Relay (if enabled), which is also energized when the program is waiting to be reset after completing normally, being manually stopped, or failing to determine the position of the sequential-sampling turntable.
+Those conditions will also energize the Alarm Relay (if enabled), which is also energized when the program is waiting to be reset after completing normally or being manually stopped.